 REVOLUTION PLACE FAST FACTS

 - Revolution Place is located on the lower level of the Museum of the American Revolution.

 - Visitors can learn about what everyday life was like in Philadelphia during the Revolutionary War.

 - The discovery center provides an immersive educational experience for kids and families.

 - The permanent exhibit is free to explore with regular museum admission.

 Revolution Place, which is set up in the lower level of the museum in the John M. Templeton Jr. Education Center, offers younger visitors a chance to explore history through hands-on discovery and play.

-Four places of importance from 18th century Philadelphia are recreated in the exhibition space: a military encampment, a tavern, an 18th-century church and an 18th-century parlor.
-Together, they provide a snapshot of what it was like to live in the neighborhood surrounding the museum over 200 years ago.
+Four places of importance from 18th-century Philadelphia are recreated in the exhibition space: a military encampment, a tavern, an 18th-century church and an 18th-century parlor.
+Together, they provide a snapshot of what it was like to live in the neighborhood surrounding the museum more than 200 years ago.

 In the military encampment, visitors can enlist in the Continental Army by signing their name with a quill pen on a digital touchscreen, swear an enlistment oath, learn how Continental soldiers were paid, step inside a soldier’s tent and more.

 The non-denominational 18th-century church — complete with rows of pews facing a pulpit — offers visitors an opportunity to learn about the rich religious diversity in Philadelphia during this time.
 Interactive touchscreens explain how the different faiths of seven men and women had an effect on their involvement in the Revolution.